Brian Wesolowski—Aug 20, 2020

 JOIN THE FIGHT

-Nearly 40,000 Americans lose their lives to gun violence every year.
+Over 40,000 Americans lose their lives to gun violence every year.
 In communities, courts, and ballot boxes nationwide, Giffords fights to save lives from gun violence.
 Will you join us?